nitanmarcel/isodrive-magisk/README.md

 Run `su` to be able to access and use the `isodrive` command.

 ```
+Usage:
 isodrive [FILE]...
 [OPTION]...
 Mounts the given FILE as a bootable device using configfs.
-Run without any arguments to unmount any mounted files and to display this help message.
+Run without any arguments to unmount any mounted files and display this help message.

 Optional arguments:
 -rw		Mounts the file in read write mode.
 -cdrom		Mounts the file as a cdrom.
+-configfs	Forces the app to use configfs.
+-usbgadget	Forces the app to use sysfs.
 ```

 ## Os Support